Niko Pirosmani: Biography

 Pirosmani gradually taught himself to paint.
-One of his specialties was painting directly into black oilcloth.
+One of his specialties was painting directly onto black oilcloth.
 In 1882, with self-taught George Zaziashvili, he opened a painting workshop, where they made signboards.
 In 1890, he worked as a railroad conductor.
 In 1893, he co-founded a dairy farm in Tbilisi, which he left in 1901.
 Throughout his life, Pirosmani, who was poor, was willing to take ordinary jobs including housepainting and whitewashing buildings.
 He also worked for shopkeepers in Tbilisi, creating signboards, paintings, and portraits, according to their orders.
 Although his paintings had some local popularity (about 200 survive) his relationship with professional artists remained uneasy; making a living was always more important to him than aesthetic abstractions.

 In April 1918, he died in the 1918 flu pandemic as a result of malnutrition and liver failure.
 He was buried at the Nino cemetery; the exact location was not registered and is unknown.